 Your adventure begins at Miami International Airport (MIA), which has risen up the ranks of the United States’ most busy airports.
-While it is positioned at 3rd in the world for total passengers, it is second in the U.S. for international traffic.
+While it is positioned at 3rd in the world for total number of passengers, it is second in the U.S. for international traffic.

 The airport, which Pan American Airlines built in 1928, is not an easy one to navigate, and it has developed a reputation as being a royal pain in the rear because of its confusing terminal layout and time-consuming check-in and security process.
-This is especially true for international travellers who must get through immigration and customs.
+This is especially true for international travelers who must get through immigration and customs.
 The airport’s overall rating on Skytrax is “2 out of 10” because of its poor design and horrid queuing.

 Welcome to Miami!

 MIA is six miles west of downtown Miami and 10 miles from the shoreline, so once you get through customs, you will be in your hotel in less than 30 minutes, in most cases.
 A less congested airport with lower-cost airlines is Fort Lauderdale International Airport (FLL), which is actually closer to North Miami than MIA, and a 45-minute drive to downtown Miami, South Beach, Coconut Grove, and Coral Gables.
 Well, Worth Checking out for domestic travelers, but service here from abroad is minimal.

 If you are Staying in Miami Beach and have little desire to leave the area then really getting to and from the airport is your only real issue.
 There is a lot to see and do in South Beach and really it’s small enough that most of the time you can just walk.
 With maybe the odd taxi on nights out.